 Once you reach space, you can explore new planets, set up space stations, and use satellites to scan nearby planets.
 Despite its cutesy aesthetic,may be the densest space simulator available, balancing humor and science to create a game that can transition between mentally compelling and mindlessly fun with ease.

 Planet Coaster is a re-imagining of the Roller Coaster Tycoon series, developed and published by Frontier Developments, who also created some expansions for Roller Coaster Tycoon 2 and the Thrillville series.
 If you’re looking for a modern spin on the Roller Coaster Tycoon games, Planet Coaster is for you.

 Like the games that preceded it, you can staff your park with janitors, security, and more, as well as build concessions and gift shops for your patrons to browse.
 The game comes into its own when you start building coasters, however.
 You’re free to add effects, music, and more, either from the game’s library of assets or from your computer.
 The community aroundis great, too, with some players using the flexibility of the building tools to create jaw-dropping parks and rides.

 We can’t make a list of the best simulator games without talking about The Sims.
 Rather than putting you in some powerful position as the controller of a city or theme park, The Sims puts you in the role of a person.
 With your Sim, you can build your home, friends, career, and life in any way you see fit.

 Prison Architect puts you in control of a maximum-security prison.
 Inspired by games like Theme Hospital and Dungeon Keeper, Prison Architect tasks you with managing every aspect of your prison.
-Of course, you’ll need to create cells and holding areas for prisoners, but also worry about things like plumbing, food, and free-roam areas.
+Of course, you’ll need to create cells and hold areas for prisoners and worry about plumbing, food, and the free-roam regions.

 Euro Truck Simulator 2